cisocrgroup/pocoweb/frontend/public_html/doc.md

 If you click in the text you can edit the text.
 It is also possible to select single tokens in a line, by marking them with the mouse.
-If a token is selected, you can choose a correction candidate for it or list all occorurences of the token in the [navigation bar](#user-content-navigation-bar).
+If a token is selected, you can choose a correction candidate for it or list all occurrences of the token in the [navigation bar](#user-content-navigation-bar).

 After you have corrected a line you can click on the
-![correct](img/doc/button-correct.png) button to correct the line and send the correction to the backend (you can also click on the button on the buttom of the page to correct all lines of a page).
+![correct](img/doc/button-correct.png) button to correct the line and send the correction to the back-end (you can also click on the button on the button of the page to correct all lines of a page).
 After the line is corrected it is shown with a green background.

-In general if a line was corrected it is shwon with a green background.
+In general if a line was corrected it is shown with a green background.
 If a line was partially corrected (see
 [concordance view](#user-content-concordance-view) below)
 the background is yellow and